B4Lee/Dota2-BattleOfSpirit/README.md

-# Dota 2 Minigame - Battle of Spirit
+# Dota 2 Minigame - Battle of Spirit ⚔

-Turn Based Dota 2 Minigame made using HTML5, CSS, JavaScript!
+Turn Based Dota 2 Minigame made using HTML5, CSS, Bootstrap, JavaScript!

 ## How to Play